Heinie Manush: Early years

-Manush was born in 1901 at Tuscumbia, Alabama, a city in the Florence–Mussel Shoals metropolitan area that is best known as the hometown of Helen Keller.
+Manush was born in 1901 at Tuscumbia, Alabama, a city in The Shoals metropolitan area that is best known as the hometown of Helen Keller.
 His father, George Manush, immigrated to the United States from Germany in 1878 and worked as a cabinet maker and carpenter for a railroad company.
 His mother, Kate Manush, was born in Wisconsin, the daughter of German immigrants.

 Manush was nicknamed "Heinie" due to his German ancestry.
 He was one of eight children in the family, seven boys and one girl.
 All seven boys took up baseball, five of them playing the game professionally.
 His brother Frank Manush was 18 years older than Heinie and played professional baseball from 1907 to 1921.
 Manush was seven years old when Frank made his major league debut in 1908 and later recalled: "When I was as young as 7 or 8, Frank used to bring home all his baseball equipment and uniform.
 I would look at that weird paraphernalia and wish I could wear it.
 From then on, baseball was all I ever had on my mind."

 Manush started high school in Tuscumbia but transferred as a senior to Massey Military Academy, located 80 miles northeast of Tuscumbia in Cornersville, Tennessee.
 In 1918, Manush moved to Iowa to join another brother in the plumbing business.
 He then moved to California in March 1919 and played semipro baseball with a club in Los Angeles.